Let’s talk about caveat emptor stocks — aka, how sketchy is too sketchy?

 In the past, large institutional investors could buy pre-IPO shares at a discount.
 Today, some brokers offer mainstream investors ways to buy IPO shares early.

 Grey market goods trade outside of regulated distribution channels.
 The manufacturer hasn’t authorized these sales.

-Some grey market goods are third-party accessories to mainstream products.
+Some grey market goods are third-party accessories to mainstream products or commodities.
 Lost that MacBook charger and don’t want to spend $100 to replace it?
 You can give the $25 third-party version a whirl … just don’t contact Apple if it catches on fire.

-Other times, grey market goods are genuine.
+Other times, grey market goods are genuine and high-quality.
 Maybe the seller bought the product in a country where it’s sold more cheaply.
 Then they turn around and sell it in the U.S. for less than the suggested retail price.

 The Effects of Grey Market Goods

 Let’s leave the worrying about macroeconomic effects to the analysts.
 As traders, we really don’t care if a big corporation is losing some of its accessory market share to issuers of grey market goods.

 What matters is finding a trading strategy that works for you.
 That means studying the past and finding your go-to patterns.